kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 (bb) With respect to Canadian charter air taxi operations:

-\(1\) To approve applications for registration, or require that a registrant submit additional information, or reject an application for registration for failure to comply with part 294 of this chapter.
+\(1\) To approve applications for registration, or require that a registrant submit additional information, or reject an application for registration for failure to comply with [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md|part 294 of this chapter]].

-\(2\) To cancel, revoke, or suspend the registration of any Canadian charter air taxi operator using small aircraft registered under part 294 of this chapter that:
+\(2\) To cancel, revoke, or suspend the registration of any Canadian charter air taxi operator using small aircraft registered under [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md|part 294 of this chapter]] that:

 \(i\) Filed with the Department a written notice that it is discontinuing operations;